amitchell05/100-days-of-code/log.md

 **Progress**: Three days without recording my progress?
 This has been an up and down week for me.
 Overall, I completed CoderGirl's Unit 1!
 I'm grateful to LaunchCode for the opportunity to join CoderGirl's Front-End track.
 I enjoyed getting more experience with Angular, JavaScript, HTML, CSS, and Git.
 Working through the materials with others helped solidify more of what I learned when I read the materials before I started CoderGirl in August.

 **Thoughts**: My fears about the job search continue to rise and fall.
 Tonight's speakers at LaunchCode's Alumni Speaker event were inspirational!
 It gives me hope that I can transition into tech as a woman of color.
 I do still worry about my self-esteem and how it could affect how employers and employees see me.
 Still, I'm determined to improve my self-esteem and ability to be more comfortable expressing my passions for technology and art in job interviews.

+### Day 83: November 13, 2020

+**Today's Progress**: #100DaysOfCode Day 83!
+Today, I mainly focused on Grasshopper to practice HTML, CSS, and JavaScript.

+**Thoughts**: Also, I can work on the front-end course materials for the first day of Unit 2 in CoderGirl.
+A tough goal for Unit 2: worry less!